GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Dataset

 \section{\benchmarkname Dataset}

-We present \benchmarkname, a novel accessibility-aware multimodal dataset designed to evaluate MLLMs' capabilities in providing effective guidance for BLV individuals navigating diverse real-world environments. \benchmarkname employs an innovative annotation pipeline that transforms the role of human annotators from content generation to verification, substantially improving efficiency while maintaining annotation quality.
-Our approach follows a two-stage process: first, an automated pipeline (\Cref{subsec:dataset_construction}) generates high-quality \textit{silver} labels guided by established \benchmarkname standards; then, human experts verify and refine these labels (\Cref{subsec:gold_label_generation}) to produce authoritative \textit{gold} labels for evaluation and training.
+We present \benchmarkname, an egocentric multimodal dataset designed to evaluate MLLMs on BLV guidance in diverse real-world environments.
+To ensure scalability without compromising quality, we employ a two-stage pipeline that prioritizes verification over generation (\Cref{subsec:dataset_construction}).
+First, an automated pipeline generates high-quality \textit{silver} labels guided by established \benchmarkname standards; then, trained annotators verify and refine these labels to produce authoritative \textit{gold} labels for evaluation following guidance from expert organizations and prior research.